 The table below first repeats the risks identified in June 2021 and the proposed mitigating measures.
-Not all proposed measures were necessary.
+Not all proposed measures were necessary when assessed in combination.
 Those measures are not repeated in the table below.

 Nine separate sections below assess for each risk (by type of personal data) what measures Google has actually taken, and whether those measures are effective.